 What is Reasonable Force?

 To be able to use deadly force in a murder case, you will have to be confronted with deadly force usually.
 If someone pushes or shoves you, and you pull out a gun and shoot and kill them, you've gone overboard with your force.
+A more reasonable response might be to push them away or use non-lethal force.
+For instance, if someone is threatening you with a knife, using a gun in response might be considered reasonable.
+However, if they are unarmed, using a gun would likely be considered excessive force.

 You cannot use self-defense in that scenario.
-So there are scenarios that kind of fall in the middle of what I've just described.
+So, there are scenarios that kind of fall in the middle of what I've just described.

 If someone has been threatening to kill you, and you see that person, and that person is reaching for something that you perceive as a gun, and you end up shooting them, and it turns out it wasn't a gun, you may still argue that it is self-defense because the person threatened you.